Monuments and Memory

 The Monuments Project

-A commitment to transform the nation’s commemorative landscape by supporting public projects that help represent the complexity of American stories.
+A commitment to expand the nation’s commemorative landscape by supporting public projects that help represent the complexity of American stories.

 View related grants